-The Office of Access Control in Housing monitors the system during business hours, and will dispatch the door technician as necessary to address any issues.
-Housing offices in the areas can also report to Access Control any issues that are discovered.
+Housing Operations, in collaboration with the University Police & Public Safety Physical Security Office, monitors the system during business hours, and will dispatch the door technician as necessary to address any issues.
+Housing offices in the areas can also report system issues to the Physical Security Office.

-A branch of the Auxiliary Police begins their shift around the time that the Access Control office has closed.
-Any door issues are received by Dispatch, who will radio an Auxiliary Police employee to access the door issue.
-OPP can be called in to address any door issues that cannot wait until the next business day to be fixed by the Housing door technician, especially if there is only one entrance into a building.
+A branch of the Auxiliary Police begins their shift around the time that the Housing and Physical Security Offices close.
+Any door issues are received by Dispatch, who will radio an Auxiliary Police employee to assess the door issue.
+OPP can be called in to address any door issues that cannot wait until the next business day to be fixed by the Housing door technician, especially if their is only one entrance into a building.

 At the end of a shift, an Auxiliary Police employee will send an email to the Security Listserv to disclose any issues that occurred the previous night, including any maintenance issues or damages found.
-The Security Listserv is sent to Housing area employees, HFS IT, Access Control, and designated University Police and Public Safety employees.
+The Security Listserv is sent to Housing area employees, ABS IT, and designated University Police and Public Safety employees.

-Standard security features used to secure doors and windows in students' rooms Doors
+Standard security features used to secure doors and windows in students' rooms

+Doors

 Student bedrooms doors feature a locking mechanism and have a Stanley lock.
 Each student is issued a key with a unique code and a "Do Not Duplicate" stamp.
-If the student reports a key is lost or stolen, the core is changed immediately, and all occupants receive a new replacement key.
+If the student reports a key is lost or stolen, the core is changed immediately, and all occupants receive a new replacement